 Dividend Reinvestment Plan (“DRP”)

 Please see below for Frequently Asked Questions regarding the Company Dividend Reinvestment Plan.
+Please note the DRP has not been operational since the December 2018 Interim Dividend.

 What is a Dividend Reinvestment Plan (“DRP”)?